 12 concerts, 12 buildings, 12 months...

-Concert tickets cost £15 and are available from the Norwich Theatre Royal Box Office in person, by phone (01603 630000) or online (http://www.chamberorchestraanglia.co.uk)
+Tickets cost £15 and include a free glass of wine.
+There is also the opportunity for a free pre-concert tour of Marble Hall in Surrey House at 6.30pm, subject to availability.
+Tickets are available from the Norwich Theatre Royal Box Office, in person, by phone (01603 630000) or online via www.chamberorchestraanglia.co.uk.

 Notes to editors

-Chamber Orchestra Anglia (COA) founder and Artistic Director Sharon Choa and Digital Heritage Project Manager Jane Jarvis are both available for media interviews.
+Chamber Orchestra Anglia (COA) founder and Artistic Director Sharon Choa is available for media interviews.

 For more information about COA please contact Paul Dickson on 01603 666011 or 07801 103737.